-Schizophrenia is a mental impairment that causes a person to seem out of touch with reality.
-People with a schizophrenia diagnosis may also hear voices or sounds that are not there.
+Schizophrenia is a mental condition that causes a person to seem out of touch with reality.
+People with schizophrenia may also hear voices or sounds that are not there.
 Likewise, they may see things that other people cannot see.
 If someone is seeing things that aren’t really there, then they are hallucinating.
 For example, a person with Schizophrenia may see the walls moving in a room.
 Or, they may say they hear voices constantly talking to them and telling them to act in a certain way.
-Some people with schizophrenia have catatonic behavior, a split personalty, or anti-social behavior.
+Some people with schizophrenia have catatonic behavior, a split personality, or antisocial behavior.

-Schizophrenia is a mental disorder that can prevent you from working.
-If you cannot work, you should apply for disability benefits.
-There are two kinds of disability benefits you can apply for through the SSA.
-The first of these is Social Security Disability benefits or SSD.
+Schizophrenia is a severe mental condition that can prevent you from working.
+If you cannot work, you should apply for SSDI and SSI benefits.
+There are two kinds of Social Security benefits you can apply for through the SSA.
+The first of these is Social Security Disability Insurance benefits or SSDI.
 Sometimes, it is also called Title II benefits.
 The second of these is Supplemental Security Income or SSI.

 WHAT CAUSES SCHIZOPHRENIA?

 Schizophrenia’s cause is not known.
-However, a combination of genetics, environment, and altered brain chemistry may play a role in the mental disorder.
-Schizophrenia symptoms are characterized by disorganized speech and odd behavior.
-Also, people with this mental condition don’t want to participate in daily activities.
+However, a combination of genetics, environment, and altered brain chemistry may play a role in the mental condition.
+Schizophrenia symptoms include disorganized speech and odd behavior.
+Also, people with this mental condition don’t function well in their daily activities.

-An individual with Schizophrenia may also have difficulty with concentration and memory.
-The treatment for Schizophrenia and other psychotic disorders may be lifelong.
-Treatment often involves medication, psychotherapy, and specialty care services given by mental health professionals.
-More information about these disorders can be found at the National Alliance on Mental Illness (NAMI).
+An individual with schizophrenia may also have trouble with your ability to focus and your memory.
+The treatment for Schizophrenia may go on throughout your life.
+Treatment often includes medication, therapy, and health care services given by mental health professionals.
+More information about these conditions can be found at the National Alliance on Mental Illness (NAMI).

 IS SCHIZOPHRENIA A DISABILITY?

 The short answer is “yes, it can be.”
 The symptoms of Schizophrenia can be so severe that it stops you from working.
 Even if you take medication, it may not be enough to control your symptoms.
-If you cannot work due to your mental health condition and your symptoms are going to prevent you from working for longer than 12 months, then you should apply for SSD and SSI disability benefits.
+If you cannot work due to your mental condition and your symptoms prevent you from working for longer than 12 months, then you should apply for SSD and SSI benefits.

-If you are unable to work due to Schizophrenia or a psychotic disorder, you may qualify for Social Security Disability or SSI benefits.
-The SSA states psychotic disorders should be evaluated under listing 12.03.
-For example, the SSA considers psychotic disorders that include delusions, such as hearing voices or seeing things that aren’t there.
+If you are unable to work due to schizophrenia, you may qualify for Social Security Disability or SSI benefits.
+The SSA states psychotic disorders should be looked at under listing 12.03.
+For example, the SSA considers mental conditions that include delusions, such as hearing voices or seeing things that aren’t there.
 Visual hallucinations occur when you see things that aren’t really there.
 If you hear things that are not there, then you have aural hallucinations.

-The SSA uses Listing 12.03 to define the symptoms of a psychotic disorder that qualifies for disability benefits.
-Below is listing 12.03, which outlines the symptoms you must document to prove disability.
+The SSA uses Listing 12.03 to define the symptoms of Schizophrenia for which they will pay benefits.
+Below is listing 12.03, which reviews the symptoms you must document.
 Listing 12.03 can be found on the SSA website and is also discussed below.

 LISTING 12.03 FOR SCHIZOPHRENIA AND OTHER PSYCHOTIC DISORDERS

 Below is SSA’s listing for schizophrenia.
-To meet a medical condition on SSA’s listing of impairments, you must have all of the elements under each category.
+To meet a medical condition on SSA’s listing of impairments, you must have all of the elements under each of the sections.
 These elements need to be written in your medical records and confirmed by your doctor.
 Preferably, you have a psychiatrist who is treating you for Schizophrenia.
-If you do not have a treating provider, see our list of free and low cost doctors.
+If you do not have a treating doctor, see our list of free and low cost doctors.
 Additionally, read here if you want to learn more about how to use the Part B rules to win your benefits.

-12.03 Schizophrenia spectrum and other psychotic disorders (see 12.00B2), satisfied by A and B, or A and C:
+12.03 Schizophrenia spectrum and other psychotic disorders satisfied by A and B, or A and C:

 - Medical documentation of one or more of the following: